RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 :::tip 📝 NOTE:

 Standard OTAA mode requires the **Device EUI**, **Application Key**, and the **Application EUI**.
-But in the ChirpStack’s implementation, only the Device EUI and the Application Key are mandatory.
+But in ChirpStack’s implementation, only the Device EUI and the Application Key are mandatory.
 The Application EUI is not required and is not recorded in the Application tab.
 Nevertheless, the Application EUI is a mandatory parameter in the RAK4270 module’s firmware.
-To resolve this mismatch, you can reuse the Device EUI as the Application EUI during the configuration in the side of the node.
+To resolve this mismatch, you can reuse the Device EUI as the Application EUI during the configuration on the side of the node.

 :::

-###### Configure the OTAA mode on the RAK4270
+###### Configure the OTAA Mode on the RAK4270

 The RAK4270 Module supports a series of [AT commands](/Product-Categories/WisDuo/RAK4270-Module/AT-Command-Manual/#rak4270-at-command-manual) to configure its internal parameters and control the functionalities of the module.

-To set up the RAK4270 Module to join ChirpStack using OTAA start by connecting the RAK4270 Module to the Computer (see Figure 1) and open the RAK Serial Port  Tool.
-Wait for the communication to start.
+To set up the RAK4270 Module to join ChirpStack using OTAA, start by connecting the RAK4270 Module to the computer (see **Figure 1**), open the RAK Serial Port Tool, and then wait for the communication to start.
 It is recommended to test the serial communication by sending either of these two AT commands:

 ```